canjs/can-symbol/README.md

 # can-symbol

 A symbol polyfill that also includes additional well known symbols used to detail how to operate on different objects.

+The following are the additional well-known symbols:

 - `can.apply(context, args)` - How to call this value as a function
 - `can.getKeyDependencies(key)->Map<value,[key]>` - Returns observable dependencies for the observable key.